 Winstead’s Real Estate Practice Group serves as a leading resource for both national and regional companies.
-With more than 80 real estate attorneys across nine offices, Winstead’s experience spans the full spectrum of real estate services.
+With more than 100 real estate attorneys across seven offices, Winstead’s experience spans the full spectrum of real estate services.
 The group’s collective experience allows us to achieve desired results at any stage of the real estate cycle in both stable and challenging economic times.

 Our client list includes many of the largest and most active real estate companies, institutional investors, mortgage lenders and loan servicers in the United States, as well as individual investors and entrepreneurs.
 Unlike many law firms, Winstead has an active Construction Practice, Entitlement/Land Use Practice and Leasing/Asset Management Practice, enabling us to represent our clients through all phases of sophisticated real estate transactions.

-In recognition of the caliber of our attorneys, Winstead is listed among the top-rated real estate practices by Chambers and Partners USA Guide, and a number of our attorneys are members of the American College of Real Estate Lawyers, the American College of Mortgage Attorneys and the Association of Life Insurance Counsel.
-Our attorneys have also been recognized as among the Best Lawyers in America and as Texas Super Lawyers.
+In recognition of the caliber of our attorneys, Winstead's real estate practice is listed in the Chambers USA Guide to America (Chambers & Partners Publishing), band 1 in Texas, and a number of our attorneys are members of the American College of Real Estate Lawyers, the American College of Mortgage Attorneys and the Association of Life Insurance Counsel.

 Real Estate Service Areas: